Updated: Mar 3

 What are acceptance tests?

 Acceptance tests are written from the user's point of view, based on the acceptance criteria and technical information encapsulated in the user story.
 Acceptance tests are black-box system tests that the team uses for examining the effect on the system and the expected results, such as specifying the output of a system given a particular input or validating the interactions with other interfaces.

 Acceptance tests are essential for regular development cycles.
 They become part of the regression suite that the team uses as part of their hardening sprints and before a production release.
 Moreover, acceptance tests may be used as part of the Definition of Done, as a user story is not considered complete unless it has passed its acceptance tests.

 Each user story can have one or more acceptance tests.
 The number of tests is determined by the importance and complexity of the requirement.
 Generally, you create as many acceptance tests as needed to ensure functionality works.

 The acceptance Test-Driven Development (ATDD) cycle

 The acceptance test-driven development process is usually conducted as part of the planning meeting, but it may also be done in a dedicated meeting during the sprint.
 To understand how ATDD works in an Agile environment, we will review each step with an example.

 Phase 1: Selecting a user story

-The ATDD process begins with the selection of a user story, which specifies the user’s requirements and what they expect to receive at the end of development.
-In this example, we will use the following story: “As a user, I want to be able to login to my work computer, so I can perform my tasks”.
+The ATDD process begins with selecting a user story, which specifies the user’s requirements and what they expect to receive at the end of development.
+In this example, we will use the following story: “As a user, I want to be able to log in to my work computer so that I can perform my tasks.”

 Phase 2: Review of the Acceptance criteria: